Tamieem/startbootstrap-stylish-portfolio/README.md

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/)

- A landing-page created by me with the use of a bootstrap template for future employers to view and observe
+ A landing-page created by me, with the use of a bootstrap template, for future employers to view and observe